 There are important strategies you can use positively to get the best results.
 These include:

-3. Prepare your project before you start it.
-It’s important to sort out your threads before you begin – placing each colour in a thread sorter.
-It can be frustrating to discover when you are well into your project that you have used the wrong shade of a certain colour.
-Oversew the edges of the fabric to prevent fraying.
+It’s important to sort out your threads before you begin – placing each color in a thread organizer.
+It can be frustrating to discover when you are well into your project that you have used the wrong shade of a certain color.
+Over sew the edges of the fabric to prevent fraying.

 Here is a revealing short (4 mins) video with smart cross stitching tips on getting your stitches nice and even.
-Wait until you see the back off her stitched piece.
-It’s probably not what you’ll expect.
+Wait until you see the back of the stitched piece.
+It’s probably not what you’ll expect…

 Hopefully you learned something useful from this video.
 I certainly did, especially when she showed us the reverse side of her stitched project.